philippinespire/fish_biodiversity/data/README.md

 `Dumaguete-20221201154633.zip`

-GeoJson Benthic map and Bathymetry composite depth for the coast of dumaguete and further
+GeoJSON Benthic map and Bathymetry composite depth for the coast of dumaguete and further

 ### Population Data ###